bitextor/bicleaner/README.md

 In order to train a new classifier, you must provide:
 * A clean parallel corpus (100k pairs of sentences is the recommended size)
-* SL-to-TL and TL-to-SL probabilistic bilingual dictionaries.
+* SL-to-TL and TL-to-SL gzipped probabilistic bilingual dictionaries.
 You can check their format by downloading any of the available language packs
+   * The SL-to-TL probabilistic bilingual dictionary must contain one entry per line.
+Each entry must contain the following 3 fields, split by tab, in this order: TL word, SL word, probability.
+   * The TL-to-SL probabilistic bilingual dictionary must contain one entry per line.
+Each entry must contain the following 3 fields, split by tab, in this order: SL word, TL word, probability.
+   * We recommend filtering out entries with a very low probability: removing those with a probability 10 times lower than the maximum translation probability for each word speeds up the process and does not decrease accuracy.
+   * Prior to inferring the probabilistic dictionaries, sentences must be tokenizer with the Moses tokenizer (with the `-a` flag) and lowercased.
+   * You can uses Moses and MGIZA++ to obtain probabilistic dictionaries from a parallel corpus.

 Optionally, if you want the classifier to include an improved fluency filter based on language models, you must also provide:
 * A monolingual corpus made ONLY of noisy sentences in the SL (100k sentences is the recommended size)